The Ultimate Gardening Gift Guide (for any budget)

 Gardening Gift #12: Edible Mushroom Kits

 However, one perfectly safe way to enjoy your own freshly harvested gourmet and medicinal mushrooms is to grow them yourself.
-Thankfully, there are gifts that make that process very easy, and we’ve enjoyed growing lots of different varieties of gourmet mushrooms in our garden over the years.
+Thankfully, there are gifts that make that process very easy, and we’ve enjoyed growing lots of different varieties of gourmet mushrooms indoors and in our garden over the years.

-Three of the most popular are “chicken of the woods” (you will swear you’re eating chicken), oyster mushrooms (taste more like scallops than oysters), and shiitakes (delicious flavor commonly used in Asian cuisine).
+Three of the most popular are “chicken of the woods” (you will swear you’re eating chicken), oyster mushrooms (taste more like scallops than oysters), and shiitakes (delicious umami flavor commonly used in Asian cuisine).

-Gardening Gift #11: Cedar Raised Bed Kit
+Gardening Gift #11: Metal Raised Bed Kit

 Gardening Gift #10: Top Gardening Books